Dark Waters (1993 film)

 Dark Waters (also known as Dead Waters in the American home-video edition), is a 1993 horror film directed by Mariano Baino, who co-wrote it with Andy Bark and also served as the editor.

 Plot

+On an isolated island in a church, a priest is reading scripture on some ancient demonic artefacts, at the same time a young girl gives a Nun a similar looking artefact, after which she heads to the church.
+The church is suddenly flooded and the priest is stabbed by a floating cross.
+The following morning the nun holding the artefact (a sort of demonic medallion) falls to her death from the cliffs after being pushed by an unseen force.

-A young woman named Elizabeth (Louise Salter) arrives at an island convent during a heavy rainstorm.
+A young woman named Elizabeth (Louise Salter) arrives at the island convent during a heavy rainstorm.
 Her father has recently died, leaving her an orphan.
 She has returned to the island of her birth in order to determine whether to continue her father's donations to the convent.
-She meets the ancient Mother Superior, who is blind.
-In lieu of a past friend of Elizabeth's, she is instead met by an innocent-seeming novice named Sarah, who will be her guide.
+Her friend Teresa was living at the convent but is murdered by an unseen assailant before Elizabeth arrives after spying on the nuns performing a sort of Ritual and trying to steal part of a pagan artifact.
+Elizabeth meets the ancient Mother Superior, who is blind.
+In lieu of a Teresa, she is instead met by an innocent-seeming novice named Sarah, who tells her Teresa went back to London and she will be her guide.
 Elizabeth tells Sarah that she was born on the island and lived there until she was seven.
 Her mother had died while giving birth to her.